PlasmaPy/PlasmaPy/docs/development/doc_guide.rst

 ------

 `sphinx` is the software used to generate `PlasmaPy's online documentation`_ from reST files and Python docstrings.
-It was originally created to write Python's documentation and has become the de facto software for documenting python packages.
-Almost all python open-source packages utilize `sphinx` to generate their documentation.
+It was originally created to write Python's documentation and has become the de facto software for documenting Python packages.
+Almost all Python open-source packages utilize `sphinx` to generate their documentation.

 Configuration
 ~~~~~~~~~~~~~